Denton County Transportation Authority: History

-DCTA was created in accordance with House Bill 3323, under Chapter 460 of the Texas Transportation Code, approved by the 77th Texas Legislature and signed into law by the Governor in 2001.
-On November 5, 2002, the voters in Denton County approved the confirmation of DCTA by 73%.
-The DCTA Board of Directors represents every geographic area of the county.
+In 2001, Texas House Bill 3323 created Chapter 460 of the Texas Transportation Code, which authorized the creation of Coordinated County Transportation Authorities (CCTAs) by county commissions, subject to a vote by the county population.
+In accordance with the code, on November 5, 2002, the voters in Denton County approved the creation of DCTA, with 73% in favor.
+DCTA is the first, and so far only, CCTA in the state of Texas.

 In 2006, DCTA absorbed LINK, the mass transit service operated by the City of Denton since 2002.
 LINK's bus routes were absorbed into DCTA's local Denton services (now called Connect).
 Paratransit services in the three member cities were also absorbed and renamed DCTA Access.
 Neither Lewisville nor Highland Village (the other current members of DCTA) operated bus lines prior to DCTA's formation.

 Member cities

-The following cities voted to join the DCTA on September 13, 2003 and levy a half cent sales tax to finance the system.
+The following cities voted to join DCTA and levy a ¢ sales tax to finance the system on September 13, 2003: